 |Maximum item size||The maximum size of any one item that each extension is allowed to store in the sync storage area, as measured by the JSON stringification of the item's value plus the length of its key.||8192|

-If an extension attempts to store items that exceed these limits, the call to
+If an extension attempts to store items that exceed these limits, calls to

-storage.sync.set() will be rejected with an error.
+storage.sync.set() are rejected with an error.
 An extension can use

-storage.sync.getBytesInUse() to find out how much of its maximum total quota it is currently using.
+storage.sync.getBytesInUse() to find out how much of its quota is in use.

 sync object implements the methods defined on the